quentincloudsnow/userlookup/IntegrationHub.md

 $1 refers to the contents of capturing group 1, which is the month "12."
 $2 refers to the contents of capturing group 2, which is the day "31."

-This allow us to format the date the way we want. there might be other way to do this too.
+This allows us to format the date as desired, although there might be other ways to achieve this as well.

-Let's perform some data transformation for the First Name and Last Name fields.
-They come in uppercase from ServiceNow, but the external API expects these values with only the first letter of the first name and the first letter of the last name in uppercase.
+Now, let's perform some data transformation for the First Name and Last Name fields.
+They arrive in uppercase from ServiceNow, but the external API expects these values with only the first letter of the first name and the first letter of the last name in uppercase.
 Therefore, we need to transform the data to make it compatible.
-We could probably use some existing Transforms to do this, but we want to show you another method for more advanced data transformation. you can use the script inline feature on the field to transform the data.
+We could potentially use existing Transforms to accomplish this, but we want to introduce another method for more advanced data transformation.
+You can use the inline script feature on the field to transform the data.

 Beside the firstname field, click that Toggle Scripting icon as shown below